IBM/openapi-validator/README.md

 1. Clone or download this repository
 2. Navigate to the root directory of this project.
 3. Install the dependencies using `npm install`
-4. Build the command line tool, run `npm run build-and-link`.
+4. Build the command line tool by running `npm run build-and-link`.

+_Once the package is linked, anytime you make a change or pull down updates, you just need to run `npm run build`._

 ## Usage
 ### Command line